Here are some little known and damaging facts about the scientist who supposedly discovered the law of gravity, among other achievements.

 As warden of the Royal Mint, Newton estimated that 20% of the coins taken in during The Great Recoinage were counterfeit.
 Counterfeiting was high treason, punishable by being hanged, drawn and quartered.
 Despite this, convictions of the most flagrant criminals could be extremely difficult to achieve; however, Newton proved to be equal to the task.
 Disguised as an habitué of bars and taverns, he gathered much of that evidence himself.
 For all the barriers placed to prosecution, and separating the branches of government, English law still had ancient and formidable customs of authority.
 Newton was made a justice of the peace and between June 1698 and Christmas 1699 conducted some 200 cross-examinations of witnesses, informers and suspects.
 Newton won his convictions and in February 1699, he had ten prisoners waiting to be executed.

-Now, if I were looking for reasons to reject Newton’s scientific work, I could refer to such things and say, “AHA!
+Now, if I was looking for reasons to reject Newton’s scientific work, I could refer to such things and say, “AHA!
 He hated his mother and stepfather, used his connections to bend the rules to his favor, stole ideas from a rival and libeled him, had mental breakdowns, was a religious extremist, was a politician, and used his power put people to death!
 Maybe all his scientific work was worthless!”

 But I wouldn’t do that, because the scientific work can and should stand on its own, regardless of anything else Newton did.
 All that needs to be done, if you doubt the validity of his work, is to start from scratch and test everything he did via experimental data that can be reproduced by others.